Lower Green Bay and Fox River Area of Concern

 Community Advisory Committee (CAC)

-The original Remedial Action Plan was developed by DNR in 1988 with extensive public involvement and input from other agencies, local governments, scientists, citizens, industries and environmental groups.
+The original Remedial Action Plan (RAP) was developed by DNR in 1988 with extensive public involvement and input from other agencies, local governments, scientists, citizens, industries and environmental groups.
 To prepare the Stage 2 RAP Update in 2011, DNR convened three technical advisory workgroups to address toxic substances, fish and wildlife and their habitats, and social uses of the system.

 To improve public input on Area of Concern activities, DNR also formed a new Citizens Advisory Committee in 2011.
 The CAC consisted of 20 people representing a balance between public, private and nonprofit interests in the AOC.
 Members were chosen based on their unique background, interest and ability to serve as a liaison to a larger audience.
 The group's purpose was to provide two–way communication between DNR and the CAC member organizations as priority restoration projects were identified.
 The DNR-convened CAC met until 2015.
 This group then transitioned to a community group with leadership from UW-Sea Grant, called the Clean Bay Backers.